mcrespoae/tempit/README.md

         return n + recursive_func(n - 1)

-# Using the check_for_recursion parameter for the tempit decorator recursive function
+# This will trigger the auto-recursion feature
 result = recursive_func(3)
 ```